People see approximately 4,000-10,000 ads per day.

 Generation X is a tad older than Millennials.
 However, at the lower end, they’re still likely to have younger children.

 Plus, both Generation X and Millennials are comfortable with technology.
 This is an overlapping behaviour you can use to refresh your ads with content that provides value to these groups.

 Family on the phone

 The smallest changes have the biggest impact.

-Color theory is essential for ads.
-You want to use colors that...
+Colour theory is essential for ads.
+You want to use colours that...

 - Complement each other

 - Are readable and easy on the eyes

 Keep in mind, you’ll want to remain within your childcare business’s brand guidelines.
 Stick with colours that make your childcare brand recognisable.